renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 Their society was controlled by *rulers* and coordinated by the *administrators*.
 All land was held by the *rulers*, and granted to villages and their *farmers* for use; food was collected by the *administrators*, stored in a vast network of storehouses, and distributed to the populace as needed.
 The *soldier* caste served a role much like the Guards do in the Commonwealth: a small cadre of full-time warriors, who patrol and secure the Terrace-Builder's territory during peace-time and serve as the disciplined elites at the core of their army during war-time.
+(Notably, within these castes, their also existed specific roles and sub-castes; for example, temple-heads where drawn the *ruler* caste, while their attendants and minor priests would be drawn from the *administrator* caste.)

 > **Eager**: Because we have a ruling caste, you might think that our city-states work like throne-cities in the Kingdoms of Men; actually, they work a little more like the city-states of Heartland Province.
-> Although they often have one main ruler, like a queen, that ruler typically shares power with the rest of the *golden caste*, and relies on them to administer the city.
+> Although they often have one main ruler, like a queen, that ruler typically shares power with the rest of the *golden caste*, who serve as officials and minor nobles.
 > My people tend to be very good at making sure that everyone is "bought in," and so the kinds of palace intrigues that you see in the Human and Goblin Kingdoms are rarer among the Terrace-Builder Raptors.
 >
 > **Aryn**: "Golden caste"?